evanx/redex/README.md

   npm install
 fi
 ```
-which will clone the github repo into your home directory, and show the dependent modules that will be installed into `~/redex/node_modules/.`
+which will clone the Redex github repo into your home directory.

 ### Usage